BlaiMelendezCatalan/BAT/README.md

 Install and run BAT locally or on a server:
 --------------

 1. Install docker and docker-compose.
-For the details on docker installation you can use `the official documentation guide`_.
+For the details on docker installation you can use [the official documentation guide](https://docs.docker.com/engine/installation/linux/ubuntulinux/)

-.. _`the official documentation guide`: https://docs.docker.com/engine/installation/linux/ubuntulinux/

 2. Clone the **master** branch of this repository.